 Boot Camp comes as a free utility with the Apple Mac OS.
-But it has one big disadvantage – you need to reboot your computer to switch into Windows and run TradeStation.
-That is, you cannot run the Mac OS and Mac apps simultaneously with Windows and TradeStation or other Windows apps.
+But it has one big disadvantage – you must reboot your computer to switch to Windows and run TradeStation.
+You cannot run the Mac OS and Mac apps simultaneously with Windows and TradeStation or other Windows apps.
 I’ve also heard reports about computers running hot while using Boot Camp and excessive battery drain.

 Retina Display Settings for TradeStation